START-Hack/SGKBxIBM_START_Hack_Tour25/README.md

 Together with IBM, we aim to explore how GenAI can enhance the financial well-being of our clients.

+It is planned to integrate the new AI-driven expenses analysis and advice service into our mobile app.
+A Demo of our current app is available here: https://www.sgkb.ch/static/demo-app

 ## <p align="center"> Case Introduction </p>
 __What is the current problem?__
 - Users have limited insight into their spending and no tools to detect patterns in their spending history.